 Further, this measure is proving critical with global tiger population figures dwindling in sharp contrast to India’s rebirth.

-The increase in Bengal Tiger population will allow India to donate tigers to further increase world populations.
-Moreover, the conservation techniques used throughout the 43 Tiger Reserves could be applied to other conservation efforts in zoos and wildlife preserves in need of such effective measures.
+Moreover, the conservation techniques India employs throughout their 43 Tiger Reserves could therefore be applied to other conservation efforts in zoos and wildlife preserves in need of such effective measures.

 Sign-Up For The Latest From TGNR

 How did Hitler Fool Stalin so Badly with the Invasion of the USSR? | WW2 Brain Bucket Reader Q&A

 Bethel Church Asylum Service Ends with Tamrazyan Residency Granted

 History1 month ago